— The Council of American Master Mariners, Inc. —

-SUPPORT appeals to the International Maritime Organization to review and reduce the regulatory burden imposed on vessel masters.
+SUPPORT the International Maritime Organization efforts to review and reduce the regulatory burden imposed on vessel masters.

 Development of a Polar Code

-SUPPORT the development and implementation of a Polar Code by IMO.
+SUPPORT the continued development and implementation of a Polar Code by IMO.

 Increase in USF Requirement under Food for Peace Program

-SUPPORT USA Maritime’s position that the percentage of PL 480 cargoes which must be required to move on U.S. Flag ships be restored to 75 percent.
+SUPPORT USA Maritime’s position that the percentage of PL 480 cargoes which must be carried on U.S. Flag ships be restored to 75 percent.
 Further SUPPORT efforts to legislate a meaningful penalty for failure to ship on U.S. Flag vessels, at the required percentage.

 U.S. Coast Guard ownership of Merchant Mariner Credential (MMC) / License

-OPPOSE Coast Guard position that the agency owns the new Merchant Mariner Credential (MMC)/License issued to a seaman and can revoke or recall at any time without cause as set forth in the Code of Federal Regulations.
+Continue to OPPOSE Coast Guard position that the agency owns the new Merchant Mariner Credential (MMC)/License issued to a seaman and that USCG can revoke or recall the document any time without cause as set forth in the Code of Federal Regulations.
 CAMM contends that the credential is the property of the user, and that it is to be surrendered to the Coast Guard only after due process.
-CAMM supports changing the CFRs to that affect.
+CAMM SUPPORTS changing the CFRs to that affect.